-On July 15 and July 22, 2020, Telkomsel received objection decision letter from Tax Authorities which accepted Rp27.2 billion and rejected Rp106.8 billion.
-In August 27, 2020 Telkomsel received partially the tax refund Rp27.2 billion.
-On September 28, 2020, Telkomsel filed an appeal to the Tax Court for the 2014 corporate income tax, withholding tax, and VAT.
+On July 2020, Telkomsel received objection decision letter from Tax Authorities which accepted Rp27.2 billion and rejected Rp106.8 billion.
+In August, 2020 Telkomsel received partially the tax refund Rp27.2 billion.
+On September, 2020, Telkomsel filed an appeal to the Tax Court for the 2014 corporate income tax, withholding tax, and VAT.

-In April and May 2022, Telkomsel received the Tax Court's Verdict for the 2014 underpayment of withholding tax and VAT which fully accepted Telkomsel's appeal amounting to Rp13.7 billion and Rp52.3 billion.
+In April and May 2022, Telkomsel received the Tax Court's Verdict for the 2014 underpayment of withholding tax and VAT which fully accepted Telkomsel's appeal amounting to Rp66 billion.
 Telkomsel received the tax refund in May and June 2022, and recorded the remaining tax assessment of Rp3.6 billion as expense in 2022 consolidated statements of profit or loss.

 In August 2022, Telkomsel received notifications that the Tax Authorities had filed judicial reviews to the Supreme Court for the Tax Court's decision on VAT 2014 amounting Rp8 billion.
 Telkomsel submitted its contra memorandums for judicial review in September 2022.
-As at the authorization date of these consolidated financial statements, the results of appeal for corporate income tax and judicial review for VAT have not yet been decided.